PoisotLab/ms_network_prediction/manuscript.md

 networks with relatively small amounts of data using existing process-based models.
 Considering the current biases in network ecology [@Poisot2020EnvBia] and the scarcity of data of species interactions, the prediction of ecological networks will undoubtedly benefit from these improvements.
 Many studies have used machine learning models specifically with ecological interactions.
 Relevant examples include species traits used to predict interactions and infer trait-matching rules [@Desjardins-Proulx2017EcoInt;
 @Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].
-However, few studies have ever used predictive machine learning models on network properties or structure.

 ## Conceptual Synthesis

 If we wish to predict the interactions between species we have not observed together, using our knowledge of the structure of ecological networks to